 It is an offence under the Wildlife Act 1953 to disturb or harm protected birds.
 See below for guidelines on how you can minimise disturbance to birds when flying your drone.

-- take off at least 100 m from any shorebird or seabird
+- take off at least 100 m from any bird

-- land their drone immediately if a bird circles or otherwise interacts with a drone in flight
+- land your drone at a safe distance away if a bird circles or otherwise interacts with a drone in flight

 If you have any questions or concerns about flying your drone near marine mammals contact the Christchurch Permissions Team.